lawrancej/CompilerDesign/textbook/05-semantic-analysis.md

 Semantics is the field concerned with the rigorous mathematical study of the meaning of programming languages.
 It does so by evaluating the meaning of syntactically legal strings defined by a specific programming language, showing the computation involved.
-In such a case that the evaluation would be of syntactically illegal strings, the result would be non-computation.
+In such a case that the evaluation would include syntactically illegal strings, it would not be compilable.
 Semantics describes the processes a computer follows when executing a program in that specific language.

 ### What is static semantics?